 Health Benefits of Strawberries

 The same phytonutrients that benefit the heart and brain also make strawberries potent cancer-fighters.
-Anthocyanins, the pigments that give these berries their characteristic crimson color, are powerful antioxidants, which help protect cells from free radical damage, thereby curtailing the risk for cancer.
+Anthocyanins, the pigments that give these berries their characteristic crimson color, are powerful antioxidants.
+They help protect cells from free radical damage, thereby curtailing the risk for cancer.
 As far as antioxidant content, strawberries rank third highest (just below blackberries and walnuts) out of 1,000 foods surveyed in the American Journal of Clinical Nutrition.
 In one study among the elderly, they found that those eating the most strawberries were three times less likely to develop cancer than their non-strawberry-eating counterparts.

 Those anthocyanins also possess anti-inflammatory properties.
 They work in much the same way as anti-inflammatory drugs, by blocking the activity of the COX enzyme.
 However, strawberries — unlike such pharmaceuticals — won’t cause side effects like intestinal bleeding.
 This makes them an ideal dietary choice for those suffering from rheumatoid arthritis and related conditions.